step-security-bot/Prism/README.md

 ![All](./doc/all.jpg)

 * Rainbow - a port of the 4ms SMR module to the VCV system.
-* Spectrum - an expander module for Rainbow.
-It creates User Scales for Rainbow.
+* Spectrum - an expander for Rainbow for programming of user-defined scales.
-* Droplet - a port of the 4ms SMR MaxQ band-pass resonant filter
+* Droplet - a port of the 4ms SMR MaxQ band-pass resonant filter.

 The latest release is available through the [VCV Library](https://library.vcvrack.com/?brand=Prism).